Free Research Preview. DrugChatter may produce inaccurate information.

 Vascepa and Shellfish Allergies: A Growing Concern?

-As a popular prescription medication, Vascepa (icosapent ethyl) has been widely used to treat high triglycerides and reduce the risk of cardiovascular events.
+As the pharmaceutical industry continues to evolve, new medications are being developed to treat a wide range of health conditions.
+One such medication is Vascepa, a prescription omega-3 fatty acid used to treat high triglycerides.
 However, recent studies have raised concerns about a potential link between Vascepa and shellfish allergies.
-In this article, we'll delve into the latest research and explore the implications for patients and healthcare providers.
+In this article, we'll delve into the current research and explore the implications for patients.

 What is Vascepa?